austinhuang0131/mstdn-party-plus/docs/rules.md

 * are bridges of their own accounts on other platforms (that is not ActivityPub).

 This applies to remote accounts as well (to lesser extent).
 For example, I limit `bots.krohsnest.com` as weather forecasts of specific locations are not in *general* public interest, though users who may still follow each account manually.

-The rule for mstdn.plus is practically suspended and I enforce mstdn.party's rule on both instances for the moment.
-This will very likely change in the future.

 ## No Twitter bridges